jidongxiao/CSCI1200-DataStructures/labs/07_list_implementation/README.md

 ## Checkpoint 1
 *estimate: 20-30 minutes*

-The implementation of the dslist class is incomplete.
+The implementation of the dslist class in [dslist.h](dslist.h) is incomplete.
 In particular, the class is missing the destroy_list private member function that is used by the destructor and the clear member function.
 The provided test case in [checkpoint1.cpp](checkpoint1.cpp) works “fine”, so what’s the problem?